mypreview/ifblock/readme.txt

 3. Click on the “Add Block” button and select the “If Block” block.
 Alternatively, you can start typing `/ifblock` in a new paragraph block, then press enter.
 4. “If Block” can contain other blocks.
 You can add content by clicking the `+` icon and picking a block.
 5. Publish the page.

+= What user roles are supported? =
+All pre-defined WordPress core user roles including the ones that might be registered by a third-party plugin such as WooCommerce are supported.

+= Which browsers are supported? =
+Currently, the if-block can detect and limit the content’s appearance to visitors that are browsing the page via any of the following browsers:

+* Google Chrome
+* Safari
+* iPhone Safari
+* Netscape 4
+* FireFox
+* Opera
+* Microsoft Edge
+* Internet Explorer
+* Mac Internet Explorer
+* Windows Internet Explorer

 = How do I get help with the plugin? =
 The easiest way to receive support is to “Create a new topic” by visiting Community Forums page [here](https://wordpress.org/support/plugin/if-block-visibility-control-for-blocks "If Block — Visibility control for Blocks Support Forum").